jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

 For example, John can give his harvest of 1 kilogram of potatoes to Martha in exchange for 2 points if 1 kilogram of potatoes is worth 2 kilograms of wheat.
 - John will then have a right to claim those 2 points as whatever Martha is producing.
-- If she is a baker, then John can claim a cake from her, worth those 2 points, in the future.
+- If she is a baker, then John can claim bread worth 2 points from her in the future.

 Thus, **the points are not created by any bank, but by the people themselves judging the value of the goods and services of others relative to themselves and others.**